ERS-HCL/custom-animations-angularjs/Component/README.md

 Speed of Each Iteration : speed/percentageOfArea

-The initial CSS properties are to be given through the contoller.
+The initial CSS properties are to be given through the controller.